nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor UDP.md

 ---

 Thanks.
 [RF C791](https://tools.ietf.org/html/rfc791), [RFC 6864](https://tools.ietf.org/html/rfc6864), [A beginner's guide to network troubleshooting in Linux](https://www.redhat.com/sysadmin/beginners-guide-network-troubleshooting-linux), [Verifying which ports are listening](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/4/html/security_guide/s1-server-ports) and other articles were useful to write this.
+This was written by Nick Otter.